THE AINSDALE COMMUNITY

 What can we say about these wonderful volunteers who have been brightening and transforming our Village for the past few years and last year they were awarded a well-deserved gold medal in the RHS Britain in Bloom competition.
 Since they started, they have made our Village look quite beautiful and a walk down Station Road is now such a pleasure thanks to their work.
-They are always looking for helpers, if you want to join them and help in their efforts then they will always welcome your help, contact: them on 01704 579747.
+They are always looking for helpers, if you want to join them and help in their efforts then they will always welcome your help, call them on 01704 579747 or email them at firstname.lastname@example.org.
 Visit the Ainsdale In Bloom website at: https://www.ainsdaleinbloom.org.uk

 AINSDALE COMMUNITY CARE who incorporate Ainsdale Lunch and Leisure are an independent charity based at the Ainsdale Methodist Church and are the wonderful organisation who provide wholesome meals for members and non-members at a very reasonable cost and they also deliver to the housebound in Ainsdale, Birkdale and Formby.
 They have lots of activities and events and the Chapel café is open at 10am for you to pop in and have a coffee and a snack.
 There is a community garden and plenty of activities for everyone to join in and they also run a charity shop which sells a wide range of items at good prices, all the proceeds help to fund their service.
 The shop is open to the community Monday-Friday from 10.00am to 3.00pm.
 They are always looking for helpers, why not pop in and meet them.

 Check out their website, www.ainsdalelunchandleisure.org.uk, drop in at Ainsdale Methodist Church, Liverpool Road.
 PR8 3NQ or ring Rebecca or Audrey on 01704 574838